-9. Discussion
+9 Discussion

-This study lays a theoretical and methodological foundation for the development of models based on exchangeable Markov multi-state survival processes.
+This paper lays a theoretical and methodological foundation for the development of models based on exchangeable, Markov multi-state survival processes.
 The model class encompasses many examples from health and epidemiology.
-Section 5.3 demonstrates how the process accommodates dependence, providing a data-generating description of an unobserved trajectory \mathbf{Y}{n+1} , given the observed trajectory $\mathbf{Y}{[n]}$.
+Section 5.3 demonstrates how the process accommodates dependence, providing a data generating description of unobserved trajectory \mathbf{Y}{n+1} given the observed trajectory $\mathbf{Y}{[n]}$.
 The model class, however, is limited in several respects.
-First, the models are not yet suited to handle dynamicity, an important issue when dealing with recurrent event processes (Peña (2016)).
-Second, we consider only the time-homogeneous Markov setting, which implies that the measure Σ is fixed across t and the holding times are exponential.
+First, the models are not yet suited to handle dynamicity, an important issue when dealing with recurrent event processes [Peña, 2016].
+Second, we only consider the time homogeneous Markov setting, which implied the measure Σ is fixed across t and holding times were exponential.
 Third, in many settings, the observations are noisy and the state-space should be considered latent.
 We believe these issues can be handled by suitable extensions of the proposed methodology.
-For recurrent events, a more flexible dependence on the event-history can be introduced (Peña and Hollander (2004)).
-A semi-Markovian structure could allow for more complex holding-time distributions.
-A hidden Markov structure could account for measurement errors and allow for state misclassification.
-These issues are left to future work.
+For recurrent events, a more flexible dependence on the event-history can be introduced [Peña and Hollander, 2004].
+A semi-Markovian structure could be proposed to allow for more complex holding time distributions.
+A hidden Markov structure could account for measurement-error and allow for state misclassification.
+These are considered important future work.